 Holly Gardner is a Florida-based photographer with a sunny persona to match her lovely surroundings in Panama City Beach.
-Holly first came to us for a Branding and Marketing plan, to fully evaluate her brand.
+She first came to us for a Branding and Marketing plan, to fully evaluate her brand.
 Holly shoots both retail (weddings and lifestyle) and commercial work.
 At the time, she was marketing both with the same branding from the same site.
-We advised that she create two separate sites, one for her commercial work and one for retail, each with it’s own distinct branding because the two have different target clients with different priorities and very little overlap.
+We advised that she create two separate sites – one for her commercial work and one for retail.
+Each needed its own distinct branding as the two have different target clients with different priorities and very little overlap.

 Holly followed our advice to the tee and had her two sites up in no time.
-She then came to me to start on her new wordmark.
+She then came to me to start on her new logo.
 At Wonderful Machine, we usually deal exclusively with commercial photography work.
 However, in Holly’s case, branding two separate but related sides of her business seemed like a unique opportunity to create a strong, comprehensive, and multi-faceted identity.
-Holly’s current retail logo (below left) was unique and illustrative, but was too detailed to scale down well and wasn’t as sleek and sophisticated as it could be.
-On the other hand, her commercial site, being brand new, had her name set in a font at the top in her existing brand colors (bottom right).
-This was an okay start, but lacked the memorability and distinctiveness a new logo could and should bring to the table.
+Her original retail logo was unique and illustrative, but too detailed to scale down well.
+It wasn’t as sleek and sophisticated as possible.
+On the other hand, her brand new commercial site had her name set in a font at the top, in her existing brand colors.
+This was an okay start but lacked the memorability and distinctiveness a new logo could and should bring to the table.